It is possible to teach letter recognition and letter sounds to toddlers and preschoolers in an intentional and engaging way.

 Resource: 6 Ways to Get FREE and Inexpensive Books for Babies and Older Kids

 The ABC song and other popular ABC sing-along songs may not be exciting for you but it helps children learn the alphabet without pressure.
 In our house, ABC songs have been sung hundreds of times.
-At first, it was just learning each of the letters and sounds.
-Now, we use the songs as the building blocks for comprehension of other things like speed (fast and slow) and volume (loud and quiet).

 Tips: